hackgvl/hackgreenville-com/CONTRIBUTING.md

 As in the earlier setup steps, Laravel Artisan is heavily leveraged to execute framework and custom commands for development and administration tasks.

-- Running tests `php artisan test` [Note: testing requires: SQLite and PHP extensions (ext-sqlite3 & ext-pdo_sqlite)]
+- Running tests `php artisan test`
 - Refreshing events from the remote API: `php artisan pull:events`
 - Refreshing organizations from the remote API: `php artisan pull:orgs`